julien-poivret/SSH_basic/README.md

   ```
   $ ss -tuln
   ```
-  ( but it's local better to grab the network from an outside view in one shoot ...)
+  ( but it's local and subjective better to grab the network from a clean outside machine view in one shoot ...)

   * So now for closing open port, the easiest way is to use a fire wall program and masking the non usefull open port from the external world.